helrond/clbsj.org/_posts/2019-10-12-john-vincent-elder-scholar-activist-of-radical-christianity-to-visit-ny-in-november-2019.md

 theology in his home of Sheffield, England and beyond.
-During his visit he will engage different audiences that are doing forms of contextual urban ministry, and will particularly share about his emerging approach to Biblical interpretation, which he calls Practice Interpretation Methodology.
+During his visit he will engage different audiences that are doing forms of contextual urban ministry, and will particularly share about his emerging approach to Biblical interpretation, which he calls _Practice Interpretation Methodology_.
 Our hope is that his visit to the greater NYC region will create a unique opportunity for transnational strategizing and knowledge exchange amongst Biblically-informed activists and justice-oriented scholars.